mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 The topics/list call returns a simple list of topics available in Media Cloud.
 The call will only return topics for which the calling user has read or higher permissions.

-The topics/list call is is only call that does not include a topics_id in the url.
+The topics/list call is is only call that does not include a topics_id in the URL.

 ### Query Parameters